erooijak/oogstplanner/README.md

     chown -R www-data:www-data ~www-data/.mono
     chmod u+rw ~www-data/.mono

-Now install PostgreSQL, create a database, create a production user and specify the connection strings (both main database and for user management).
-All in the same way as described in the installation earlier.
+Now install PostgreSQL and run [setup_database.sh](https://raw.githubusercontent.com/erooijak/zaaikalender/master/setup_database.sh).

 Note: on Ubuntu server there seems to be an issue with the locales which prevents PostgreSQL from creating a cluster when installing with `sudo apt-get install postgresql-9.3`.
 To fix the locale issue specify a locale in /etc/environment: `sudo vim /etc/environment` and add `LC_ALL=en_US.utf-8` to the end of the file ([source](http://stackoverflow.com/questions/17399622/postgresql-9-2-installation-on-ubuntu-12-04#20137471)).
 After logging out and in again `sudo pg_createcluster 9.3 main --start` can be run and the psql console opened with `sudo su - postgres` and `psql`.
 Then proceed as above with the installation.

 Now the application *should* run in the Microsoft Azure cloud.

 ## Tests

 Run with NUnit.